umanitoba-cssa/constitution/Constitution.md

 If multiple applicants self-nominate for the same Community Advocate role, the role will be voted on by CSSA members that self-identify as members of that community.
 The Director of Advocacy is responsible for overseeing and administering this process.

 ### Events and Promotions Committee
+1. Monitor CSSA social media pages and direct inquiries to the appropriate Executive Officer.
+2. Create and distribute promotional graphics online and on campus.
+3. Perform volunteer duties at events as assigned by the Director of Events.
-1. If necessary, attend council meetings as a proxy for the Director of Events in their absence.
+4. If necessary, attend council meetings as a proxy for the Director of Events in their absence.
-2. Assist the Director of Events in their duties as an Executive Officer.
+5. Assist the Director of Events in their duties as an Executive Officer.

 ### Financial Accountability Committee
+1. Review, scrutinize, and audit the finances of the council.
+2. Approve or deny expenses proposed by any member of the council.
+3. Decide upon budgets for CSSA operations on a case-by-case basis.
-1. If necessary, attend council meetings as a proxy for the Director of Finances in their absence.
+4. If necessary, attend council meetings as a proxy for the Director of Finances in their absence.
-2. Assist the Director of Finances in their duties as an Executive Officer.
+5. Assist the Director of Finances in their duties as an Executive Officer.

 ### Lounge Committee
+1. Supervise the CSSA lounge and ensure its rules are being followed while present.
+2. Ensure the CSSA lounge is clean, accessible, and free of safety hazards.
+3. Oversee and record purchases from the canteen.
+4. Advise the Director of Lounge Affairs on the purchasing of lounge supplies.
-1. If necessary, attend council meetings as a proxy for the Director of Lounge Affairs in their absence.
+5. If necessary, attend council meetings as a proxy for the Director of Lounge Affairs in their absence.
-2. Assist the Director of Lounge Affairs in their duties as an Executive Officer.
+6. Assist the Director of Lounge Affairs in their duties as an Executive Officer.

 ### Outreach Committee
+1. Serve as a point of contact for other student organizations, inside and outside of the University of Manitoba, to the CSSA council.
+2. Maintain relationships with local schools, businesses, and organizations for volunteer and outreach opportunities.
+3. Work with the Director of Events and Events and Promotions Committee to organize events with external bodies.
-1. If necessary, attend council meetings as a proxy for the Director of Student Affairs in their absence.
+4. If necessary, attend council meetings as a proxy for the Director of Student Affairs in their absence.
-2. Assist the Director of Student Affairs in their duties as an Executive Officer.
+5. Assist the Director of Student Affairs in their duties as an Executive Officer.

 # Section 3: Club Changeover